 SECTION 6: MEDICAL STAFF.
+All persons admitted and discharged to any institution governed by these standards shall be under the care of a person duly licensed to practice medicine in Arkansas (hereafter called physician).
 In institutions where two (2) or more physicians are allowed to practice there shall be an organized Medical Staff.
 Members of the staff shall be qualified legally and professionally for the positions to which they are appointed.
 Individuals who are not hospital employees, who work in the hospital shall be credentialed through the Medical Staff with approval from the Governing Body.
 (Refer to Section 36, Specialized Services: Emergency Services.)

-- A. Credential Files of the Medical Staff and Other Authorized Staff.
+- Note: See Act 1410 of 1999 regarding requirements for helath care organizations that credential physicians/authorized staff to use the Arkansas State Medical Board's Centralized Credentials Verification Service (CCVS) - A. Credential Files of the Medical Staff and Other Authorized Staff.
 An individual file shall be maintained for each physician/other authorized staff practicing in the hospital and shall include at least the following: - 1.
-Verification of age, year, and school of graduation; date of licensure; statement of postgraduate or special training and experience; statement of the type of medicine the applicant desires to practice; a pledge that if appointed the applicant shall comply with the rules and regulations of the hospital insofar as they affect the applicant and the applicant's membership on the Medical Staff; and verification of special qualifications; - 2.
+Verification of age, year, and school of graduation and statement of postgraduate or special training and experience; - 2.
 Specific delineation of privileges requested and granted; - 3.
 A detailed application signed by the applicant, the Chairman of the Credentials Committee and an officer of the Governing Body; - 4.
-Documentation of the applicant's agreement to abide by the Medical Staff Bylaws, and/or Rules and Regulations; - 5.
-Verification of current Arkansas license. - 6.
+Documentation of the applicant's agreement to abide by the Medical Staff Bylaws, and hospital requirements; - 5.
+Verification of current Arkansas license; - 6.
 Verification of each applicable physician's Drug Enforcement Agency (DEA) registration; - 7.
-Verification of at least three (3) references; - 8.
+Verification of at least three references; - 8.
 Documentation of all actions taken by the Medical Staff and Governing Board indicating the type of privileges granted, approval of appointment/reappointment, and other related data; - 9.
 Evaluation of members' professional activities at the time of reappointment; and